 Dressage test - protective and overreach boots are not allowed

-Ease of handling - protective boots (not over reach boots) are allowed and must be black or brown.
+Ease of handling - protective boots including over reach boots are allowed and must be black or brown.

-Speed - protective boots and or overreach boots are allowed and must be black or brown.
+Speed - protective boots including overreach boots are allowed and must be black or brown.

-Cattle Test - protective boots and or over reach boots are allowed must be black or brown.
+Cattle Test - protective boots including over reach boots are allowed must be black or brown.

 b) The warm up arena may be monitored by paddock officials.